NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_melee_combat.md

 <tldr>
     <ul>
-        <li>The Weapon or Character must implement the <b>Melee Interface</b>.</li>
+        <li>The weapon or character must implement the <b>Melee Interface</b>.</li>
         <li>The <b>Attack Ability</b> is used to execute <b>Melee Attacks</b>.
 Once it activates, it will listen to many <b>Gameplay Events</b>.</li>
         <li><b>Melee Scans</b> events are sent usually by the <b>Melee Scan Notify</b> and will initiate a per-frame <b>Scan</b>.</li>
         <li>At the end of each frame, the <b>Damage Gameplay Effect</b> is applied to all targets collected by the <b>Melee Scan</b>.</li>
     </ul>
 </tldr>

-The **Melee Combat** functionality is designed to connect animations, scans and targeting in a cohesive way so that Melee Attacks can be configured in multiple ways, for many types of combat systems.
+The **Melee Combat** functionality is designed to connect animations, scans, and targeting in a cohesive way so that Melee Attacks can be configured in various ways for different types of combat systems.

 <code-block lang="mermaid">
 sequenceDiagram